-ASK ABOUT SCHEDULING A YOGA ADVENTURE OR GUIDED NATURE WALK FOR YOUR CHILD’S NEXT BIRTHDAY PARTY!
+ASK ABOUT SCHEDULING A YOGA ADVENTURE OR GUIDED NATURE WALK FOR YOUR CHILD’S NEXT BIRTHDAY!

 Help with integrating holistic education into established curriculum and baseline curriculum writing for pre-k through grade six

 Although much of our tribe is comprised of homeschooled children from different areas, we can also provide holistic education programs for established homeschool groups.
 Topics include various elements of outdoor education, environmental education, primitive skills for children, nature connection, as well as traditional pre-K through elementary subjects